Here's How Your Trade ADMA Biologics Inc. (ADMA) Aggressively Right Now

 ADMA’s Market Performance

-ADMA stocks went down by -27.78% for the week, with a monthly drop of -27.78% and a quarterly performance of -14.37%, while its annual performance rate touched -14.37%.
-The volatility ratio for the week stands at 9.85% while the volatility levels for the past 30 days are set at 7.25% for ADMA Biologics Inc..
-The simple moving average for the period of the last 20 days is -25.52% for ADMA stocks with a simple moving average of -3.76% for the last 200 days.
+ADMA stocks went up by 25.47% for the week, with a monthly jump of 1.00% and a quarterly performance of 20.96%, while its annual performance rate touched 14.12%.
+The volatility ratio for the week stands at 12.16% while the volatility levels for the past 30 days are set at 8.44% for ADMA Biologics Inc..
+The simple moving average for the period of the last 20 days is 8.89% for ADMA stocks with a simple moving average of 35.80% for the last 200 days.

 Analysts’ Opinion of ADMA